AdobeDocs/experience-manager-learn.en/help/forms/adaptive-forms/document-of-record-api-tutorial-use.md

 snippet: y
 ---

-# Using API to generate Document of Record in AEM Forms{#using-api-to-generate-document-of-record-with-aem-forms}
+# Using API to generate Document of Record in AEM Forms {#using-api-to-generate-document-of-record-with-aem-forms}

 Generate Document Of Record (DOR) programmatically